Prime Opportunity: Panthers face futile 2-7 Bears in Chicago

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – In a year with few positives passed the midway point of the season, the Carolina Panthers will have another opportunity against a team dealing with similar futility Thursday night.
+(CHARLOTTE SPORTS LIVE) — In a year with few positives passed the midway point of the season, the Carolina Panthers will have another opportunity against a team dealing with similar futility Thursday night.

 Carolina (1-7) is coming off a tough loss at home losing 27-13 to the Indianapolis Colts (4-5).
 After an 0-6 start, the Panthers secured its first win of the season two weeks ago squeaking out a victory over the 3-4 Houston Texans, 15-13, at Bank of America Stadium.